 Projects implement standardized methods used to assess each youth during engagement on the street, during intake, or at program entry at a drop-in center (drop-in centers are an optional service).
-Assessments determine a youth's immediate needs, such as physical and behavioral health, connection to family, safety, access to resources, trafficking victimization and sexual exploitation, issues of neglect or abuse, and other risk and protective factors impacting the wellbeing and self-sufficiency of youth.
-At intake, the SOP project, at a minimum, should ensure they are working with their local CoC program to ensure that referrals are coordinated and youth have access to all of the community's resources, including permanent housing resources funded through the CoC program, as described in 45 CFR § 1351.1 of the RHY Rule.
+Assessments determine a youth's immediate needs, such as physical, behavioral, sexual, and reproductive health, connection to family and other positive social supports, safety, access to resources, trafficking victimization and sexual exploitation, issues of neglect or abuse, and other risk and protective factors impacting the well-being and self-sufficiency of youth.
+Assessments should also identify the youth's strengths, assets, and goals.
+At intake, the SOP project, at a minimum, should ensure they are working with their local CoC program to ensure that referrals are coordinated and that youth/young adults have access to all of the community's resources, including emergency shelter, Transitional Living, Rapid Rehousing, and/or Permanent Supportive Housing resources funded through the CoC program (and the Youth Homelessness Demonstration Program, if applicable), as described in 45 CFR § 1351.1 of the RHY Rule.
+Projects should also screen for prior foster care involvement to determine availability of resources through the HUD's such as the Foster Youth to Independence (FYI) Voucher program.

-Assessments are individualized with priority on reunifying youth who have left home without permission to a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide stable housing, as defined in 45 CFR § 1351.1 of the RHY Rule.
-Assessment tools evaluate the unique needs of subpopulations of runaway and homeless youth, including, but not limited to the following: 1) youth who are pregnant or parenting; 2) system-involved youth, to include juvenile justice and child welfare; 3) sexually exploited or trafficked youth; 4) youth in need of substance abuse and/or mental health services; and 5) other vulnerable populations (e.g., tribal youth; youth who identify as lesbian, gay, bisexual, transgender, questioning, (LGBTQ) and/or intersex; youth with disabilities, as described in 45 CFR § 1351.23(a) of the RHY Rule).
+Assessments are individualized with priority on reunifying youth who have left home without permission to a parent, guardian, another adult relative, or another adult that has the young person's best interest in mind, and can provide safe and stable housing, as defined in 45 CFR § 1351.1 of the RHY Rule.
+Assessment tools evaluate the unique needs of subpopulations of youth and young adults who are experiencing homelessness or have runaway, including, but not limited to the following: 1) youth who are pregnant or parenting; 2) system-involved youth, to include juvenile justice and child welfare; 3) labor and/or sexually trafficked or exploited youth; 4) youth in need of substance abuse and mental health services; and 5) other vulnerable populations (e.g., tribal youth, LGBTQIA2S+, youth with disabilities, as described in 45 CFR § 1351.23(a) of the RHY Rule).

-FYSB has a list of screening and assessment tools available for applicants to use when deciding what type of interventions and services each young person may need: https://rhyclearinghouse.acf.hhs.gov/sites/default/files/screening-assessment-tool-20160314-508-1150.pdf
+FYSB has a list of screening and assessment tools available for applicants to use when deciding what type of interventions and services each young person may need: https://rhyclearinghouse.acf.hhs.gov/screening-tool